 How to stay cool, hydrated and healthy in hot weather

 Consider taking these precautions and measures to stay healthy in very hot weather:

-- Drink plenty of water! – the body cools through sweating and on a very hot day an adult may loose up to several liters of water.
+- Drink plenty of water! – the body cools through sweating and on a very hot day an adult may lose up to several liters of water.
 Keep drinking water.
-Avoid drinking alcohol, hot drinks and drinks with high sugar content, as they can make dehydration worse.
+Avoid drinking alcohol, hot drinks, and drinks with high sugar content, as they can make dehydration worse.
 A regular intake of water is a good way of preventing dehydration.

 - Keep your food safe! – keep food that needs refrigeration properly stored!
 Food spoils rapidly at high temperatures and you may risk food poisoning if the food is not properly stored.